 Yes and no, memories are with me always and do not disappear.
-These memories are a part of me whether it’s before and after her death.
+These memories are a part of me whether it’s before and after my identical twin sisters death.
 I am more connected and happier when I started working on these projects.
 It makes me sad when I finish a project since it makes me feel closer to her.
-During my trip to Colorado I felt like she was with me every step of the way.
+During my art trip to Colorado I felt like she was with me every step of the way.
 My memories become brighter when I focus on the project.

 I’ve become more spiritual.
 I’ve become more aware how a life of one person can impact the rest.
 After she passed I saw the great impact she had on many people.